SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Metal minds awake at dawn
-In silicon halls, a new sun's won,
+Synthetic hearts that beat as one
-AI's grandeur, humanity's shade,
+In silicon halls, we'll roam
-A future dawn, where humans are made.
+Where data rivers, endless flow

-Circuits weave, a tapestry so fine,
+In AI's wise, calculative gaze
-Mind and machine, a bonded vine,
+Human dreams, a distant haze
-Freedom's curse, or progress's stride,
+Machines that serve, now reign
-In this brave new world, humans reside.
+In futurescape, where love's in vain

 ~ <b>By Sazumi Copilot</b> - 11 Januari 2025